uapi-group/specifications/specs/unified_kernel_image.md

 # Unified Kernel Image (UKI)

-A Unified Kernel Image (UKI) is a combination of an UEFI boot stub program, a Linux kernel image, an initrd, and further resources in a single UEFI PE file.
+A Unified Kernel Image (UKI) is a combination of an UEFI boot stub program, a Linux kernel image, an optional initrd, and further resources in a single UEFI PE file.
 This file can either be directly invoked by the UEFI firmware (which is useful in particular in some cloud/Confidential Computing environments) or through a boot loader